-Sam started commenting using sentence strips.
+Sam started making general comments using sentence strips.
 When he got the hang of it, he started more spontaneous commenting.
-He started commenting on things / events that no one had taught him with.
-He started generating comments beyond ‘I see,” and other cues on sentence strips.
+He started making appropriate comments on things and events that no one had taught him with.
+He started making comments beyond ‘I see,” and other cues on sentence strips.
 Sam is the poster child for making the leap to spontaneous commenting.

 Dante and Bonnie’s Dilemma

 Dante only comments during morning meeting when every day he says something about the weather.
 The teacher set it up that way to teach it to him, but he’s having trouble making a leap to spontaneous commenting.